 As soon as Machar was fired for the second time, protests broke out.
 The clashes resulted in the deaths of an estimated 300 people, predominantly civilians within four days in Juba.
 A Chinese peacekeeper was among the killed.
 The killings come as South Sudan was supposed to celebrate its fifth anniversary since independence.

-Kenya withdrew its troops once the commander of the UNMISS, Lt Gen Johnson Magoa Kimani Ondieki was dismissed from his position by Ban Ki-moon, then the UN Secretary General.
-The decision came after a damming report was published showing that the UN mission failed to protect civilians in Juba during the July violence which were sparked by the firing of Machar from his position as First Vice President.
-The report stated that, during the July clashes, peacekeepers abandoned their posts, and failed to respond to pleas for help from aid works under attack near the UN compound
+Kenya withdrew its troops once the Commander of the UNMISS, Lt General Johnson Magoa Kimani Ondieki was dismissed from his position by Ban Ki-moon, then the UN Secretary-General.
+The decision came after a damning report was published showing that the UN mission failed to protect civilians in Juba during the July violence which were sparked by the firing of Machar from his position as First Vice President.
+The report stated that, during the July clashes, peacekeepers abandoned their posts, and failed to respond to pleas for help from aid works under attack near the UN compound.